solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 rewards to be distributed, and the amount of rewards distributed so far.

 The layout of `EpochRewards` sysvar is shown in the following pseudo code.
-Prefixes indidate the offset of each field, and padding bytes are always zero.
+Prefixes indicate the offset of each field, and padding bytes are always zero.

 ```
 #[repr(C)] // C representation, 8-byte alignment